Menopause symptoms and side effects

 Some people report disruption in sleep patterns associated with menopause.
 Sleep disturbances may also cause fatigue and problems thinking.
 Sleep experts can help develop plans for treating sleep disorders, which may include behavioral therapy, strategies for improving sleep habits and medication.

 Menopause can affect memory—women in menopause often report memory loss or difficulty focusing on tasks.
 A number of studies have shown that premenopausal women who undergo are at increased risk of memory decline and dementia compared with women who have intact ovaries.

 Hormone replacement may help protect against memory loss from young-onset menopause.
 More research is needed to better understand the effects of estrogen and progesterone replacement on memory and the best timing for hormone replacement.
-Some research has shown a benefit from yoga, exercise, mindfulness, meditation and cognitive training.
+Some research has shown a benefit from yoga, exercise, mindfulness, meditation and training.
 Experts also recommend a healthy diet, avoiding alcohol, and getting adequate sleep.
 Research has shown some benefit from the medication Modafinil, a drug used to treat sleep disorders.